tlitola/project/README.md

 If you wish to enable https on your local development server start by adding your certificates to the `certificates`-folder.
 You can generate the certificates using [mkcert](https://github.com/FiloSottile/mkcert) for example

-Then inside `.env` enable https and change all http's in urls ot https.
+Then inside `.env` enable https and change all http's in urls to https.

 You can run your server with